Average Weather in Brandon Canada

 In Brandon, the summers are long and comfortable; the winters are frigid, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from -4°F to 78°F and is rarely below -26°F or above 88°F.

-Based on the tourism score, the best time of year to visit Brandon for warm-weather activities is from late June to mid August.
+Based on the tourism score, the best time of year to visit Brandon for warm-weather activities is from early July to mid August.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Karagandy, Kazakhstan (5,544 miles away); Ognevka, Kazakhstan (5,564 miles); and Il’ichevo, Russia (5,284 miles) are the far-away foreign places with temperatures most similar to Brandon (view comparison).

 In Brandon, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.